Student & Family Support Services

 The MUSD Crisis Response Team is one of the services offered by the school counseling program.

-Composed of district counselors, the Crisis Response Team takes action in the aftermath of a crisis to minimize its effects and addresses the emotional responses that result from a crisis by providing short-term support services to students and staff.
+Composed of district school counselors and social workers, the Crisis Response Team takes action in the aftermath of a crisis to minimize its effects and addresses the emotional responses that result from a crisis by providing short-term support services to students and staff.

 Family Resource Center

 MUSD has a Family Resource Center located at the MUSD Early Learning and Resource Center, 7651 N Oldfather Rd., Tucson, AZ 85741.
 There are several programs and services provided at the Center: